timescale/tobs/tobs/README.md

-# tobs - The OBServability Stack CLI
+# tobs - The OBServability Stack for Kubernetes CLI

 This is a CLI tool for installing and managing the The OBServability stack.